jkentjnr/grunt-force-developer/README.md

 The location where the zipped package is to be stored.

+#### options.apiVersion
+Type: `Integer`
+Default value: `34`

+The api version to be used by the task.
+Used when creating on-demand meta-xml files.

 ### Recommended Gruntfile.js

 In this example, the default task is configured to package the new and modified project files and upload these using `ant`.   `ant` has been used due to problems getting `nforce-metadata` to deploy zip files -- this will be addressed.